 Get your family to exercise more by making it fun.
 5 parenting tips.

-Many of us think of exercise as a chore; something that takes away time from doing what we love with those we love.
-The truth is, exercise doesn't have to be a chore or take place away from your loved ones.
-In fact, incorporating your loved ones into your exercise routine is the best thing you can do.
+Many of us think of exercise as a chore that takes away time from doing what we love with those we love.
+Exercise doesn't have to be a chore or take place away from your loved ones.
+Incorporating your loved ones into your exercise routine is the best thing you can do.

 1. Remember to play.

 Exercise doesn't have to be boring, nor does it have to be found at the gym.
 You can have just as much fun and get just as much exercise when you play outside, even if it's in the backyard.
-Pick up a frisbee or just kick the soccer ball around, either will get you racing back and forth pretty quickly.
+Pick up a frisbee or kick the soccer ball around.
+Either will get you racing back and forth pretty quickly.

 2. Take it to the park.

-Plan to spend a day at the park engaging in softball, volleyball or rugby with your partner and kids.
-Think you don't have enough players, grab a kite and run with it!
+Plan to spend a day at the park playing softball, volleyball, or rugby with your partner and kids.
+If you think you don't have enough players, grab a kite and run with it!

 3. Dance, Dance, Dance!

-You can get your heart rate up while getting work around the house done and enjoying your loved ones.
-Try cranking up a playlist of your favorite songs and let your family dance and clean.
+You can increase your heart rate while doing work around the house and enjoying your loved ones.
+Try cranking up a playlist of your favorite songs and letting your family dance and clean.
 Everyone gets to be incredibly productive and get some much-needed exercise.
 It's a win-win!
 (Note: This is especially good when the kids are out of school.)

 4. Add it to your wishlist.

-Rather than adding another to-do to the already packed calendar make it something you wish for and share with others by using a modern mobile reward chart app and universal wishlist.
+Rather than adding another to-do to the already packed calendar make it something you wish for and share with others by using a modern mobile reward chart app and universal wish list like Wishfinity.
 Making others aware of what you want (in this case to exercise) invites others to support you in making that happen.

 5. Then make it routine.

 Not routine boring, routine fun.
-The main reason exercise doesn't seem fun, at first, is because it's not part of our routine.
-When something is new, or we are out of practice, it feels awkward.
+The main reason exercise doesn't seem fun initially is that it's not part of our routine.
+It feels awkward when something is new, or we are out of practice.
 The only way to change that is to practice, practice, practice.